pchudzik/blog.pchudzik.com/content/post/2017/batch-processing.md

 After loading data into hibernate's session cache it is important to invalidate it so used memory can be released.
 How to perform cache clean depends on the use case.
 When working with iterators you have more control and can free some memory once you are done with the particular part of the task.
-For example you can call em.clear() every 100 processed records or something like that, just remember that it might be tricky to keep iterator implementation independent from the processing logic.
-If processing logic starts to leak into iterator implementation or other way around you can fallback to Page or Slice (classes from the spring-data but you can do it on your own if you don't want to use spring).
-Working with the streams might be a bit easier (depending on problem) once you are done with one particular entity you can simply detach it from session cache and garbage collector will do the rest.
+For example, you can call em.clear() every 100 processed records or something like that, just remember that it might be tricky to keep iterator implementation independent from the processing logic.
+If processing logic starts to leak into iterator implementation or another way around you can fall back to Page or Slice (classes from the spring-data but you can do it on your own if you don't want to use spring).
+Working with the streams might be a bit easier (depending on the problem) once you are done with one particular entity you can simply detach it from session cache and garbage collector will do the rest.

 # Data removal

 I prefer to use plain sql/jpql/hql/whatever with where condition which will handle removal of everything I want to remove.
 Two things that are important about data removal using sql.
-One is to ensure that any pending entity manager state should be flushed before executing update.
-Second is that you should clear session cache after updating statment (or just before it) because query was executed directly on database and session cache might be not aligned with DB state after removal operation.
+One is to ensure that any pending entity manager state should be flushed before executing the update.
+Second is that you should clear session cache after updating statement (or just before it) because the query was executed directly on database and session cache might be not aligned with DB state after removal operation.

-If plain sql is not possible because some additional business logic must be executed when deletion is performed then I'd approach in the same manner as update.
+If plain sql is not possible because some additional business logic must be executed when deletion is performed then I'd approach in the same manner as an update.

 <small>[samples](https://github.com/pchudzik/blog-example-jpa-batch)</small>